 Secondary 2 Module: Clean Energy

-For the Secondary Three students, the ALP committee collaborates with the Learning for Life Programme (LLP) committee to provide an opportunity for students to put what they have learnt in ALP (Environment Sustainability) into action.
+The ALP committee collaborates with the Learning for Life Programme (LLP) committee to provide an opportunity for students to put what they have learnt in ALP (Environment Sustainability) into action.

 Learning Journey to Kok Fah Technology Farm

-STEM Trail at Gardens by Gardens by the Bay
+STEM Trail at Gardens By the Bay